brownie-in-motion/gt-waitlist-bot/README.md

 # GT Waitlist Bot

+Monitors full waitlists for open spots.

+This is among the goriest code I have ever written.
+It also became useless to me as soon as I finished.
+The Abstract Algebra waitlist moves fast, I guess.

 ## Usage

 Since I'm lazy, this has no permissions set up and does not work for multiple